 The directors recommend that the managing trustees of trust funds should review periodically the investments held for trusts taking professional investment advice, as appropriate.
 Cash and investments are held separately for each trust.

 REFERENCE AND ADMINISTRATIVE DETAILS

-The following were the directors at the date of this report.
+The following were the directors during the year and/or at the date of this report.
 All have served throughout the year except where indicated otherwise: